bianjieai/tibc/apps/tics-030-non-fungible-token-transfer/README.md

 ## Definitions

-The TIBC handler interface & TIBC routing module interface are as defined in ICS 25 and TICS 26, respectively.
+The TIBC handler interface & TIBC routing module interface are as defined in TICS 25 and TICS 26, respectively.

 ## Desired Properties